The conversation you've been avoiding — how to start talking about what you're seeing

 Understanding Their Side

-Your parent might already know something is wrong, even if they're not saying so out loud.
+Your parent likely already senses something is changing, even if they cannot or will not name it.
 Many people notice their own changes before anyone else mentions them.
 They notice they can't find words.
 They notice they're repeating themselves.
 They notice that they're forgetting things they shouldn't forget.
 They're frightened.
 They might be in denial about it.
 They might be hoping it goes away.
 But underneath, they probably know.

 What they might not know is how to talk about it, or whether they should.
 They might think that acknowledging the problem makes it worse, as if naming it will cause it to accelerate.
 They might be afraid of losing independence, of being sent to a doctor who'll find something terrible, of being put in a facility, of becoming a burden to their children.
 These fears are paralyzing in a different way from yours.
 They're afraid of the conversation too.